I’ve been a staunch WordPress apostle for the past twelve years, and this post may get me labeled as a heretic.

 The main difference between Shopify Lite and their next plan at $29 per month is that with Shopify Lite you’re not getting a full online store.
 Instead, you upload products into Shopify Lite which lets you pull them into an already existing website or social media pages like Facebook or Instagram.

-Then I was intrigued and moved up to a full Shopify site at 29.00 per month which I found it delightful to use.
+I then moved up to a full Shopify site at 29.00 per month which I found delightful to use.
 I was able to get an account, upload my products with a CSV file, choose a Shopify Theme and configure it with a front-end drag and drop interface.

 I paid a one-time fee of $150 for a premium theme.
 But, Shopify offers their clients a few savings that make up for that.
 They give their store owners access to use their authorize.net payment Gateway with a 2.15% rate and no monthly fee.
 They also offer Shopify users the ability to use Shopify’s negotiated rates for UPS shipping which is also a money saver for most stores.

-Shopify provides hosting and maintains their shop sites.
+Shopify provides hosting and maintains its shop sites.
 And, although Shopify offers a full library of third-party add-ons for additional functionality, I had everything I needed for this site without them.

-I was hooked.
-So recently, I graduated to a massive project.
-In this case, the business has a brick and mortar presence with two full restaurants, a distillery, and five or six shops.
+There was a twist though, this business has a brick-and-mortar presence with two full restaurants, a distillery, and five or six shops.
 I knew that building landing pages and tweaking them as my heart desired or the client needed, was a job for a WordPress website.
-But, this property also has an online store with over 750 products and a lot of specific functionality that would have required a gajillion WooCommerce plugins.
+But, this property also has an online store with over 750 products and a lot of specific functionality that would have required many WooCommerce plugins.

-So I decided to use WordPress as the main website and build a Shopify site for the shop.
-I designed a header and footer with navigation menus in Shopify to exactly match those of the WordPress site.
-Then I developed the product collection pages, the product detail page, and then an add to cart and checkout page.
-I have found the clean Shopify Interface very easy to use.
-It is much better than the WordPress backend.
-The WordPress dashboard is so loaded up with options that it’s just too much for most clients to use.
+So I decided to use WordPress as the main website for the brick and mortar location landing pages and use a Shopify site for their 750 eCommerce products.
+We then designed a header and footer with navigation menus in Shopify to match the WordPress site navigation.
+Then we developed the product collection pages, the product detail page, and created an add to cart and checkout page.